Basic Components of an Estate Plan

 Assets may be titled in your individual name, in the name of your Trust, or jointly with another person.
 In order to fully carry out your intentions regarding the disposition of your assets following death, it is critical that the titling of your assets be coordinated with your estate plan documents.
 Titling arrangements can also have significant income and estate tax consequences, and if properly structured, help you avoid probate.

 Beneficiary designations for assets such as life insurance and retirement accounts control who receives the asset upon your death despite the provisions of your Will and Trust, so updates are necessary to assure coordination.
 Beneficiary designations can also have significant tax consequences.

 To achieve your goals, your estate plan must be comprehensive and should be coordinated between several advisors, including your lawyer, your accountant, and your investment advisor.
 You have a lot to consider, but as with most things in life, having a plan feels good.

-To view article in original publication please visit: http://edgemagazine.com/the-write-plan-7/
+To view this article in the original publication please visit: http://edgemagazine.com/the-write-plan-7/